 I think I'm starting to come to the conclusion that Adams' works are simply not for me.
 I enjoyed Watership Down okay, but nothing more than that.
 I gave it three stars and didn't think it should get any more or less, and I have much the same sympathies for The Plague Dogs.

 The book is extremely preachy about a subject that does deserve addressing, but it often would distract from the story just to portray animal experiments as horrible and go on a rant on how we should treat our animals better.
-Again, mostly agreed, but it shouldn't distract from your story.
+Again, agreed, but it shouldn't distract from your story.
 It's a fictional book following two dogs first and foremost, and these constant pauses to say how experimenting on animals is the Devil himself it just distracting.

 The characters of Snitter and Rowf I also couldn't get into much, something I also had with the Watership Down characters.
 I do care for them, but not as much as the book wants me to.
 I enjoyed the fox (Tod) quite a lot, but his dialogue in my Dutch translated copy has such a thick accent that he was nearly not understandable in some parts.
 From the snippets of his dialogue of the original English language I read, he wasn't this hard to understand at all.
 I can't hold it against the book as a whole, but it wasn't pleasant to be confused at a lot of his dialogue.
 They could've given him a less hard to understand Dutch accent.